| Safe Haskell | Safe-Inferred |

 corresponding to one effect.

-Interpreting AST
+Interpreting ASTs

 class InterpretEffect m op where Source #